STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/89-Concrete01 Material With Stuff in the Cracks.md

+---
-# Concrete01 Material With Stuff in the Cracks
+description: Concrete01 Material With Stuff in the Cracks ...

+# Concrete01WithSITC

 <p>This command is used to construct a modified uniaxial Kent-Scott-Park
 concrete material object with degraded linear unloading/reloading